School of Science & Engineering

-Mechatronics classes are taught by the same professors who teach in our ABET accredited engineering majors.
+Mechatronics engineering classes are taught by the same professors who teach in our ABET-accredited engineering majors.
 Students will gain background and experience in optimal controls, robust controls, adaptable controls, robotics, machine learning, computer vision, and more.

-- Graduate with a BS in Mechatronics in 4 years
+- Graduate with a BS in Mechatronics Engineering in four years.

-- Graduate with a BS in Mechatronics and MBA with the 4+1 program
+- Graduate with a BS in Mechatronics Engineering and MBA with the 4+1 program.

 The 83-hour major includes courses such as: